zloeber/NLogModule/release/NLogModule/docs/Write-Warning.md

 The WarningAction common parameter with a value of "Inquire" directs the system to prompt the user when the command displays a warning.
 For more information about the WarningAction common parameter, see about_CommonParameters.

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Write a warning message
 ```
-PS C:\>write-warning "This is only a test warning."
+PS C:\>Write-Warning "This is only a test warning."
 ```

 This command displays the message "WARNING: This is only a test warning."

-### -------------------------- EXAMPLE 2 --------------------------
+### Example 2: Pass a string to Write-Warning
 ```
 PS C:\>$w = "This is only a test warning."
-PS C:\>$w | write-warning
+PS C:\>$w | Write-Warning
 ```

-This example shows that you can use a pipeline operator (|) to send a string to Write-Warning.
+This command shows that you can use a pipeline operator (|) to send a string to Write-Warning .
-You can save the string in a variable, as shown in this command, or pipe the string directly to Write-Warning.
+You can save the string in a variable, as shown in this command, or pipe the string directly to Write-Warning .

-### -------------------------- EXAMPLE 3 --------------------------
+### Example 3: Set the $WarningPreference variable and write a warning
 ```
 PS C:\>$warningpreference
-Continue

-PS C:\>write-warning "This is only a test warning."
+Continue PS C:\>Write-Warning "This is only a test warning."
 This is only a test warning.
 PS C:\>$warningpreference = "SilentlyContinue"
-PS C:\>write-warning "This is only a test warning."
+PS C:\>Write-Warning "This is only a test warning."
 PS C:\>
 PS C:\>$warningpreference = "Stop"
-PS C:\>write-warning "This is only a test warning."
+PS C:\>Write-Warning "This is only a test warning."
 WARNING: This is only a test message.
 Write-Warning : Command execution stopped because the shell variable "WarningPreference" is set to Stop.
 At line:1 char:14
-     + write-warning <<<<  "This is only a test message."
+     + Write-Warning <<<<  "This is only a test message."
 ```

 This example shows the effect of the value of the $WarningPreference variable on a Write-Warning command.

-The first command displays the default value of the $WarningPreference variable, which is "Continue".
+The first command displays the default value of the $WarningPreference variable, which is Continue.
 As a result, when you write a warning, the warning message is displayed and execution continues.

 When you change the value of the $WarningPreference variable, the effect of the Write-Warning command changes again.
-A value of "SilentlyContinue" suppresses the warning.
+A value of SilentlyContinue suppresses the warning.
-A value of "Stop" displays the warning and then stops execution of the command.
+A value of Stop displays the warning and then stops execution of the command.

 For more information about the $WarningPreference variable, see about_Preference_Variables.

-### -------------------------- EXAMPLE 4 --------------------------
+### Example 4: Set the WarningAction parameter and write a warning
 ```
-PS C:\>write-warning "This is only a test warning." -warningaction Inquire
+PS C:\>Write-Warning "This is only a test warning." -WarningAction Inquire
 WARNING: This is only a test warning.
 Confirm
 Continue with this operation?
  [Y] Yes  [A] Yes to All  [H] Halt Command  [S] Suspend  [?]
 Help (default is "Y"):
 ```

 This example shows the effect of the WarningAction common parameter on a Write-Warning command.